Generic selectors

 Size and Body Shape

 Male bettas are slightly longer and leaner than females.
-The length difference usually only comes down to about a quarter inch or so, but the body width can be pretty noticeable.
-Females are wider across the back and belly, which is especially noticeable when viewed from above.
+The length difference is usually about a quarter inch (0.6 cm), but the body width is more noticeable.
+Females are wider across the back and belly, which is especially visible when the fish is viewed from above.
+A female that’s carrying eggs will look noticeably rounder in the abdomen.

 Fins